Cold April weather pattern means more snow, fewer tornadoes over Lower 48

 Starting Tuesday and continuing through Friday, as cold air pours south through Montana, Wyoming and Colorado while a disturbance drops into the region from the Pacific Northwest, snow — heavy at times — is expected to fall in waves.

 The National Weather Service has already issued winter weather advisories and winter storm warnings in parts of southern Wyoming.
-In the South Laramie Range, the Weather Service is calling for up to 10 to 14 inches of snow and winds gusting as highs as 35 mph.
-Snow is expected to begin Tuesday but probably will not begin to pile up until late Wednesday, when colder air and heavier precipitation becomes established.
+In the South Laramie Range, the Weather Service is calling for up to 10 to 14 inches of snow and winds gusting as high as 35 mph.
+Snow is expected to begin Tuesday but probably will not pile up until late Wednesday, when colder air and heavier precipitation becomes established.
 The Weather Service anticipates extending winter weather advisories into southeast Wyoming and western Nebraska Thursday and Friday, including for the area around Cheyenne and Laramie.

 Into Colorado, including Denver, Boulder and Fort Collins, rain and snow showers are forecast intermittently through Thursday, but generally light amounts are expected.
 Weather5280.com, a website for Denver forecast information, calls for a trace to two inches through Wednesday morning in the Mile High City.
-After the chance of more intermittent rain and snow showers into the day Thursday, the Weather Service writes “there is a good chance much of our forecast area receives a period of moderate to heavy snow Thursday night,” with around 1 to 5 inches in lower elevations and higher amounts in the mountains.
+After the chance of more intermittent rain and snow showers into the day Thursday, the Weather Service writes “there is a good chance much of our forecast area receives a period of moderate to heavy snow Thursday night,” with one to five inches in lower elevations and higher amounts in the mountains.

-Denver averages about 6 inches of snow in April, so this latest bout is not terribly unusual.
+Denver averages about six inches of snow in April, so this latest bout is not terribly unusual.
 That said, it comes after an exceptionally snowy March when 34 inches fell, second most on record.

 Temperatures over much of the Rockies are forecast to average about 10 to 20 degrees below normal for the next week.